incitron/incitron_docs/pages/02_math_model.md

 **(3) Precedence Constraint**

+This constraint ensures that all the preceeding blocks have been mined before the parcels in the current block can be started.

 $$For~b \in B,~p \in P_b,~\hat{b} \in \hat{B}_b,~t \in T,~s = S: $$

 $$ z_{\mathrm{bptS}} \leq x_{\mathrm{\hat{b}t}}~which~is~equivalent~to:~z_{\mathrm{bptS}} - x_{\mathrm{\hat{b}t}} \leq 0 $$

 **(4) Linking Constraint**

+This constraint links the block with the parcels contained within the block (i.e., once all the parcels are completely mined within a block, said block is allowed to take a value of 1).

 $$For~b \in B,~p \in P_b,~t \in T,~s = S: $$